WillDenby/make-python-faster/src/profiling_tools/timeit.md

 # ⏱️ timeit

-`timeit` is a Python module designed to allow Python developers to time small bits of Python code with a minimal influence from the timing mechanism itself.
-It provides a more accurate timing mechanism than time.time() for small code snippets by taking into account setup code and by running the code multiple times to calculate an average time.
+`timeit` provides a more accurate timing mechanism than `time.time()` for small code snippets, by taking into account setup code and by running the code multiple times to calculate an average time.

-**Usage Example:**
+## Usage Example

+You can use `timeit` like this:

 ```python
 import timeit